tduperron/daikon/README.md

 ## Contents

-This repository contains commonly used classes that are expected to be shared across all Talend products.
+This storage contains commonly used classes that are expected to be shared across all Talend products.
 It contains:
 * daikon: The core library with a restricted set of dependencies.
 * daikon-spring: Spring specific classes that can be shared by projects.